 ANZ states on its website that it commits to “respect and promote human rights in the way [it] does business.”
 ANZ states that this commitment is “supported by clear ethical standards set in in the Code of Conduct and Ethics, Group policies and [its] support for globally-recognized standards which aim to help ensure [it] avoid[s] violating human rights or being complicit in human rights abuses.”
 These ethical standards are purportedly embedded into its business practices, including contracts, agreements and due diligence processes.
 ANZ is also a signatory to the Equator Principles (EP), a risk management framework adopted by financial institutions “to provide a minimum standard for due diligence to support responsible risk decision-making.”
 As such, ANZ commits to implementing the EP in its internal environmental and social policies, procedures and standards for financing projects, and to not providing Project Finance or Project-Related Corporate Loans to projects where the client will not, or is unable to, comply with the EP.

 ANZ commissioned the consulting firm International Environmental Management Co, to prepare a “Phase 1 Environmental and Socio-economic Site Assessment” when it was considering financing Phnom Penh Sugar.
-The assessment report, dated November 23, 2010, could be described as a “whitewash”, in particular because it failed to mention the high-profile conflict that the company was having with local communities displaced by its land concessions, which had been reported extensively in the local English-language press in Cambodia throughout 2010.
+The assessment report, dated November 23, 2010, failed to mention the high-profile conflict that the company was having with local communities displaced by its land concessions, which had been reported extensively in the local English-language press in Cambodia throughout 2010.
 Nonetheless, the assessment did note a number of social and environmental concerns, such as encroachment of the land concession into the protected Phnom Aural Wildlife Sanctuary.
 Of particular significance was its recommendation to “conduct a detailed impact assessment in the project area according to the assessment guideline provided by the Equator Principles and IFC Performance Standards.”
 This recommendation was rated “high” in terms of “urgency to address impact.”

-This significant omission, and the decision to proceed with financing of PPS despite the well-documented concerns, is at odds with the corporate image that ANZ is at pains to project of an ethical financial institution.
+This significant omission, and the decision to proceed with financing of Phnom Penh Sugar despite the well-documented concerns, was at odds with ANZ’s own human rights standards and its responsibilities under the UN Guiding Principles on Business and Human Rights.

 The complaint can be found here.